Lumi-supercomputer/lumi-userguide/docs/computing/softwarestacks.md

 ## Selecting the software stack

-Running `module avail` on a fresh shell will show a list similar to:
+Running `module avail` on a fresh shell will show a list like:

 ```
 $ module avail